 The city features fast-developing neighborhoods, noteworthy attractions, and affordable housing.
 The historical and cultural roots of the area are still protected, with jazz and blues music venues speckling the city.
 And the city’s nightlife continues to transform with startup restaurants, hipster cafes, and dozens of breweries.

 Below, we’ve listed and described the five neighborhoods that are quickly growing in popularity.
-Keep reading for our list of OKC’s top five up-and-coming neighborhoods.
+Keep reading for our list of the top five up and coming neighborhoods in Oklahoma City.

 PASEO ARTS DISTRICT